 The circuit for a function generator and a voltage-controlled oscillator (FM generator) is basically the same.
 The difference lies in the input Vc of the multiplier.

-A function generator converts AC input signal and modifies it using separate circuits to produce various waveform.
+A function generator converts AC input signal and modifies it using separate circuits to produce various waveforms.

 On the other hand, an oscillator does NOT need AC input to work.
-It only needs DC supply and uses positive feedback to generate various waveform.
+It only needs DC supply and uses positive feedback to generate various waveforms.

 Bonus: Electronic noise in recursive analog circuits

 The transient operation of an oscillator highlights a key difference between analog and digital electronics.
 In analog electronics, the electrical noise is never completely suppressed and it can be used in kick-starting oscillations.

 “When the power supply to the amplifier is first switched on, electronic noise in the circuit provides a non-zero signal to get oscillations started.
 The noise travels around the loop and is amplified and filtered until very quickly it converges on a sine wave at a single frequency.” — Wikipedia.

 This also explains the existence of conglomerate filters and similar recursive circuits that have no apparent starting or ending point.